Easy Baba Ganoush

 • TOTAL

-Baba ganoush is best left rustic with some texture.
-Because of this, simply mashing and stirring with a fork is all that’s needed.
-You can make this in a food processor or blender.
-Be careful, though.
-It will become much smoother.
-This gets even better after a day or two in the refrigerator, so this is perfect for making ahead!
+My family’s baba ganoush recipe is super simple to make at home.
+I leave it rustic with some texture.
+Simply mashing and stirring the roasted eggplant into the other ingredients with a fork is perfect.
+Baba ganoush gets even better after a day or two in the refrigerator, so this is perfect for making ahead!

 Makes approximately 6 servings